AdobeDocs/certification.en/help/certifications/aem/aem-forms-e-developer.md

 * Ability to integrate with data services
 * Workflow implementation
 * Basic understanding of AEM forms workbench (JEE) to create long live - short live processes and services.
-* Develop javascript clientlibs using GuideBridge API
+* Develop JavaScript clientlibs using GuideBridge API
 * Based on sign v government CAC know which AEM Forms environment desktop or server based to use
 * Basic understanding of Java/J2EE and JavaScript to write logic and call different services.
 * Prefill an adaptive form